ManishaDubey1985/ManishaDubeyPortfolio/README.md

 The hosting platform that I've used for my project is GitHub Pages.
 To deploy my website to GitHub pages, I used the following steps:

-1. Created the repository on the GITHUB named: ManishaDubeyPortfolio
+1. Created the repository on the GitHub named: ManishaDubeyPortfolio
 2. Initialised Git using the `git init` command.
 3. Cloned repository using `git clone` ManishaDubeyPortfolio
 4. Created working and Portfolio branch using `git checkout -b` command